 In RAN3#125 meeting, a joint CR was submitted to capture the above common understanding into spec.
 In the CR ,the following note was introduced:

+Note：The value of each IE results from averaging the corresponding DRB level measurements over all configured DRBs in the UE

 However, the CR was not agreed as there was concern that it may have potential impact on the finer granularity UE performance feedback which is to be discussed in REl-19 AI/ML WI.